Transfer Information for Private Colleges/Universities

 Screening criteria are often listed in:

-- www.aiccu.edu for additional information regarding your choice of private university in California.
+- Go to the AICCU website for additional information regarding your choice of private university in California.

 4. Does preparation in the major serve as part of the selection criteria?